Bukit Panjang MRT/LRT station

 The LRT station opened on 6 November 1999 along with the other stations on the BPLRT.
 It later became an interchange station and the terminus of the DTL after the opening of DTL Stage 2 on 27 December 2015.
 Primarily serving the estate and other developments in the vicinity, the DTL station is not directly linked to the BPLRT station, with an unpaid link connecting the two stations.
-Nevertheless, it is recognised as a paid transfer within a 15-minute grace period.
+Nevertheless, it is recognised as a paid transfer beyond a 15-minute grace period.

 History

 Bukit Panjang LRT

-The station was announced on 12 April 1996 when details for the BPLRT line were revealed by then Communications Minister Mah Bow Tan.
-The LRT station opened on 6 November 1999.